damianhakert/damianhakert.github.io/source/posts/2016-08-04-moving-to-gitlab-yes-its-worth-it.html.md

 twitter_image: '/images/tweets/moving-to-gitlab-yes-its-worth-it.png'
 ---

-**Note:** This post is a customer story on the benefits of migrating from GitHub to GitLab, by Fabio Akita, a Brazilian rubyst.
+**Note:** This post is a customer story on the benefits of migrating from GitHub to GitLab, by Fabio Akita, a Brazilian Rubyist.
 {: .note}

 I started [evangelizing Git in 2007][evang].
 It was a very tough sell to make at the time.